gallo-s-chingon/tokyo-mistakes/exampleSite/content/blog/first-rant.md

 It started innocently enough.
 I was tired of the mushy membrane keyboard that came with my setup.
 "I'll just get something basic," I told myself.
 Famous last words.

-Three custom builds, two dozen switches, and one very understanding bank account later, I'm here to tell you why this "expensive hobby" is actually one of the best investments in your mental health.
+Three dozen keebs (keyboards), five dozen switches, and one very understanding bank account later, I'm here to tell you why this "expensive hobby" is actually one of the best investments in your mental health.

 ## The Therapy of Building